yunusdonmez-dev/Python_Modul_Week_3/README.md

 Create these two classes, then create a Customer object and an Account object, add the customer information to the Account object, and perform account operations and view the results.

+## Mini Project
+Library Management System Design
+Book (base class)

+Attributes:

+title

+author

+publication_year

+is_borrowed

+borrowed_by

+Methods:

+show_info()

+borrow(user)

+return_book()

+to_dict()

+Novel and Magazine (inheritance from Book)

+Novel: additional attribute → genre

+Magazine: additional attribute → issue

+User

+Attributes:

+name

+password

+borrowed_books

+Methods:

+borrow_book(book)

+return_book(book)

+list_borrowed_books()

+to_dict()

+Library

+Attributes:

+name

+books

+users

+Methods:

+add_book(book)

+add_user(user)

+show_all_books()

+login(name, password)

+save(file) → Saves to a JSON file

+load(file) → Loads from JSON and restores book–user relationships

+Program Flow

+On startup, the login screen appears.

+The user logs in or creates a new account.

+After login, the menu is shown:

+1 - List all books
+2 - Borrow a book
+3 - Return a book
+4 - Show my borrowed books
+5 - Save and exit

+On exit, all data is saved into a JSON file.

+On the next run, the system loads the saved state and continues from where it left off.

 ## HackerRank Questions

 * **Inheritance:** https://www.hackerrank.com/challenges/inheritance/problem